sidemash/utilitaire-js/README.md

 ```typescript
 const array1 = Array(1, 2, 3).flatMap(i => Array(i, i))   // Return Array(1, 1, 2, 2, 3, 3)
 ```
-If we used the `map` function, we would have get the following result
+If we used the `map` function defined in Array, we would have get the following result
 ```typescript
 const array2 = Array(1, 2, 3).map(i => Array(i, i))   // Return Array(Array(1, 1), Array(2, 2), Array(3, 3))
 ```